desihub/quicksurvey_example/README.md

 # Clone&Play DESI survey simulation sample

 The following commands should be enough to simulate a small DESI patch of 100 sq. deg.
+This will run separately a `dark` and a `bright` survey.
+More details can be found in `readme.ipynb`.

 ```bash
 cd $SCRATCH